 can be achieved according to the abilities and gifts of each’, and ‘the best that it is possible to be’.

-Bedwas Infant School has begun implementing the recommendations from the Donaldson Review to ensure that the school fulfils its statutory obligations and fully embraces the latest developments in education.
+Bedwas Infant School will ensure that the school fulfils its statutory obligations and fully embraces the latest developments in education.